thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/bookshelf.md

 ---
-  title: "Local Bookshelf"
+  title: "Bookshelf"
   layout: "../../layouts/BlogPostLayout.astro"
 ---

-This is a collection of works on the history of Chattanooga, local authors, guides to the outdoors + things to do, and a list of local bookstores.
+This is a collection of works on the history of Chattanooga, local authors, guides to the outdoors + things to do, and a list of bookstores.
 By making a purchase through our links, you support local businesses, authors, and this website, as we earn an affiliate commission.

 <div class="flex justify-evenly flex-wrap">
   <h3 class="bookstore-h2"><a href="#setting">Chattanooga Setting</a></h4>
   <h3 class="bookstore-h2"><a href="#guides">Guides</a></h4>
   <h3 class="bookstore-h2"><a href="#history">History</a></h4>
   <h3 class="bookstore-h2"><a href="#authors"> Local Authors</a></h4>
-  <h3 class="bookstore-h2"><a href="#bookstores">Local Bookstores</a></h4>
+  <h3 class="bookstore-h2"><a href="#bookstores">bookstores</a></h4>
 </div>

 <br>